 Does Your Dog Need Training?

 Where Can You Find a Good Dog Trainer?

 An excellent place to start is with a recommendation from a friend, neighbor, groomer, boarding kennel, veterinarian, or humane society with experience in the dog's breed.
 Search online for "Dog Training" and look for the top 3 results in the map pack (probably how you found us).

 You should not assume a dog trainer's membership in a dog trainer association qualifies them as a good instructor.
 Not all membership criteria in these associations are relevant to your requirements.
 Additionally, since no government agency regulates or licenses trainers, it is just as vital for you to investigate their credentials before enlisting in a class.

 Please find out how many years of practice the dog trainer has under their belt, education, and teaching methods.
 And, make sure to ask for references from past clients.

 Clarity-Canine is here to help in your dog trainer search.
-Contact us today for a free evaluation.
+Contact us today for an evaluation.